mathieu-clement/swisscom-switch-to-mystrom/README.md

 This is a very minimal Flask web application that answers requests made by the Home Assistant integration for myStrom smart switches by forwarding them to a Swisscom Home Smart Switch.

+I only implemented the minimum necessary to get the myStrom Home Assistant Integration working.
+Depending on which myStrom client you use, this might not be enough.

+In any case, you won't be able to control the Swisscom Home Smart Switch in the myStrom app.
+There might be a way to do this, but I'm not interested in it as all my devices are federated in Home Assistant.

 ## Why

 Swisscom Home Smart Switches normally require a Swisscom Internet-Box and the Android/iOS Swisscom Home App